 Speaking of unique, it’s absolutely imperative that you write each summary statement for the particular job for which you’re applying.
 Every position has its own set of requirements, and every company its own culture.
 Therefore, it just makes sense that the summary of your qualifications should speak to each one individually.

-What Should be Included in a Summary Statement?
+What Needs to be Included in a Summary Statement?

-- Who you are and what you do, plus how many years of experience you have
+- Info on who you are and what you do, plus how many years of experience you have

 - Specifics about your unique achievements, including stats and data whenever possible